telerik/ajax-docs/visual-stylebuilder/edit-existing-skin.md

 The **Visual StyleBuilder** tool offers the option to modify an already existing skin by uploading an archive with the proper structure.
 This can be one of the built-in skins or a custom skin.

 >note The format of the archive must match the structure the StyleBuilder expects.
-This isthe structure a skin has in the installation folder of the Telerik UI for ASP.NET AJAX.
+This is the structure a skin has in the installation folder of the Telerik UI for ASP.NET AJAX.